[Hotel Palazzo Failla]

 Now she became uneasy.
 ‘Tomas, you know … back at the brick factory …’

-‘That’s your business, you have your own reasons, your lips were sweet, that’s all I know and all I want to know.’
+‘That’s your private reason, your lips were sweet, that’s all I know and all I want to know.’

 ‘Then don’t,’ he smiled and she took his hand.